 World of Warcraft: Burning Crusade, concept art by Brian Huang

 Become a Concept Artist!
-Enroll in Digital Illustration School
+Enroll in a concept art course today.

-Develop your digital painting skills under the guidance of Brian Huang!
+Develop your digital painting skills under the guidance of professional concept artists!
 In just one year, you’ll master concept art techniques, learn how to work with studios and clients, and build your professional portfolio to help you land concept art jobs.
 Enroll today and get your career off to a great start!